 However, we have put together some Nifty tips for getting yourself ready for the arrival of your little one.
 We’re even going to look at how baby loans might help you!
-After all, you can never be too prepared to introduce another human being in the world and raise it to the best of your ability, right?
+After all, you can never be too prepared to introduce another human being to the world and raise it to the best of your ability, right?

 As we are a finance company, we figured we would stick to what we know best… finances.
 So, we’re going to help you navigate the murky waters of financial baby prep!
 Forget your baby brain, here’s some of what you need to know about baby loans and budgeting.